 Here are my top 5 tips for painless and gorgeous group photos

 Be ruthless.
-Make a list of 6-8 group shots that you really want, keep it to close family and bridal party members, and groups of a maximum of about 10 guests.
-This should take about 30 minutes, any longer participants become bored and irritable and your guests will think you’ve been kidnapped and quaff all the champers and eat all the canapes.
+Make a list of 6-8 group shots that you really want.
+Try to keep it to close family and bridal party members, and groups of a maximum of about 10-12 guests.
+This should take about 30 minutes.
+Any longer and participants become bored and irritable and your guests will think you’ve been kidnapped and quaff all the champers and eat all the canapes.

 I don’t know what your family dynamics are.
 If your parents are separated and with different partners I don’t know if you consider them to be part of the family.
 I’d been with my boyfriend 4 years and we had a house together when his brother got married I wasn’t classed as family for the group photos.
 My point is I don’t know who you mean when you say ‘immediate family only.’
 So write down people’s names.

 Batman had Robin and Eddie had Patsy.
 We all need someone to rely on sometimes to help make things run smoothly.
 I won’t know who everyone is on your list.
 Finding a Groomsman, Bridesmaid or family friend who knows who people.
 And can help gather people up for shots is invaluable.
-It’s the most efficient way to get through your list so that you can get back to socialising with all your guests and enjoying the canapes before they’ve all been eaten.
+It’s the most efficient way to get through your list.
+So that you can get back to socialising with all your guests.
+And enjoying the canapes before they’ve all been eaten.

 Be Creative With Group Shots

 Some of my favourite shots taking formal photos have been the out-take moments.
 Those in-between moments, not quite ready moments.
 The moments when people are messing about or having a joke.
 They say so much more about the relationships between the individuals in the group, and I love them for that.
 So go with silliness, go with messing about.
 Go with being yourselves.